rwightman/tensorflow-litterbox/README.md

  - Inception V3 (based on Google's original Inception V3 in the models repo)
  - Inception V4, Inception-Resnet-V1, and Inception-Resnet-V2

-I have used the tf.contrib layers that the latest TF-Slim is based on.
-As a result, an up to date version of Tensorflow is required (0.10 or newer, 0.9 may work).
+I have used the tf.contrib layers that the latest TF-Slim is based on and made extensive used of variable scoping and the arg_scoping functionality.

 I've managed to get all of the models training to the point where they're converging but have yet to run any long enough on an Imagenet scale dataset to the point where results are competitive.